OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

     print(purity_score.target_peak_count) # 1
     print(purity_score.residual_peak_count) # 4

-We could assess that we have four other non-isotopic peaks apart from our precursor and is isotope peaks within our precursor isolation window.
+We could assess that we have four other non-isotopic peaks apart from our precursor and its isotope peaks within our precursor isolation window.
 The signal proportion was roughly 78% based on the measured intensities.